 I love having muffins that are hearty and nutritious enough for breakfast or an afternoon snack or on-the-go.
 These muffins are great because they take no time at all to pull together.
 They puff up perfectly while baking with a texture that is tender, moist, delicious and not too sweet.

-Millet and brown rice flours: are rich in protein and fibre, together these flours give the muffins a delicate crumb and a mild nutty flavour.
+Millet and brown rice flours: these flours give the muffins a delicate crumb and a mild nutty flavor.

 Tapioca flour: provides a slightly sweet flavour and helps to improve the texture and structure of the muffins.

 Gluten free rolled oats: are high in fibre and good for the heart, and are known to lower cholesterol and stabilize blood sugar.

 Sea salt: livens up the flavors.

 Bananas: are delicious, sweet and nutritious.
 The high potassium levels in bananas keep blood pressure in check.

 Blueberries: are loaded with antioxidants and phytonutrients and are incredibly healthy.
 They are known to support heart health, improve brain function and slow aging.
 What more could you want in a fruit!

 Don’t overmix your batter.
 You want these muffins to stay nice and fluffy so mix the batter just enough to incorporate your wet ingredients into your dry ingredients and gently fold in the blueberries.

 Fresh or frozen blueberries.
 Fresh blueberries will stay nice and plump when baked but frozen is okay too.
 Just make sure to keep them frozen until you’re ready to fold them into the batter or they may make your muffins a little mushy.